Hello everyone and welcome to Wardens of the Midwest !

 If you are not intending to pressure dishonor, the value of placing a fate on a 2 or lower cost character decreases significantly.
 In this scenario, you want to make your opponent not want to assassinate your low cost characters, as they represent potential broken provinces, which is presumably your win strategy of choice if you have no interest in pressuring dishonor (unless you’re going for an honor win for some reason…) So placing 0 fate on a low cost character means your opponent will either not assassinate it, allowing you to use them to win conflicts/break provinces, or they are assassinating a character that is going away at the end of the round anyway, which is generally not a good use of 3 honor.
 In both of the scenarios mentioned above, it’s a bit of a win win for you.

 There is, of course, something to be said about building a lasting board state.
 Putting 1 fate on a low cost character is a good way to ensure you have some characters the following round and, since participating in conflicts is half the battle (the other half being winning said battles…), having more bodies on the board is never a bad thing.
-However, from a pure fate efficiency stand point, placing more than 1 fate on a low cost character is generally not worth the investment.
+However, from a pure fate efficiency stand point, placing more than 1 fate on a low cost character is generally not worth the investment (unless the character is really powerful, like a Shrewd Yasuki or Agasha Swordsmith).
 That 1 fate could have been a fate placed on a higher cost character purchased the following round, increasing its value over time.

 As I said in the beginning of this section, I define the value of a fate on a character to be approximately equivalent to the value of that card.
 A fate being placed on a low cost character is, by that definition, worth less than a fate that is placed on a high cost character.
 For each fate placed on a 1 cost character, you are getting one additional round of a 1 cost character.
 For each fate placed on a 4 cost character, you are getting one additional round of a 4 cost character.
 So a fate on a 4 cost character is theoretically worth 4 times the amount as a fate on a 1 cost character.